The CD Release Party for Oh, Wow!, held at

-Leigh is a poet, songwriter, guitarist, singer, photo- grapher, painter, collage-maker, teacher, and political activist.
+Leigh is a poet, songwriter, guitarist, singer, photo- grapher, painter, collage-maker, teacher, book reviewer, and political activist.
 This multiplicity of interests might be exhausting for many.
 For Ms. Harrison, such diverse activity stems from the belief that we must unleash all of our personae, and it comes to fruition in the concept that one should explore all of one's talents in the service of some higher good.

 Welcomes you to the